overheardatcornell/sp19hackathon_overheard/README.md

 		- We integrated our app with the API backend developers created, which keeps a database of all the posts users upload.

 7. Anything else you want your grader to know
+	- iOS xcodeproj file and xcworkspace file are located inside the "jk2332_p5" foler.

 Note: The link, screenshots, and description will be used for the Hack Challenge website where we will showcase everyone’s final projects